towolf/towolf.github.com/docs/PsychHardware/PsychRTBox.markdown

 E.g., PsychRTBox\('serial', ...\); Returns timestamps relative to the first
 occurence of a electronic input port trigger signal since the last query.
-PsychRTBox\('light', ...\); Returns timestamps relative to photo\-diode
+PsychRTBox\('light', ...\); Returns timestamps relative to photo-diode light pulse.
-light pulse.
 PsychRTBox\('1'\); returns relative to press of 1st button, etc. etc.

 sendTime = PsychRTBox\('SerialTrigger' \[, handle\]\);
-\-\- Send a software generated trigger to the box via the serial port connection.
+-- Send a software generated trigger to the box via the serial port connection.
 This will register as a event of type 'serial' and you can retrieve timestamps relative to the first trigger within a response period via the PsychRTBox\('serial', ...\); command.